BrunoApparecido/UraniumUI/docs/en/themes/material/components/TreeView.md

  <material:TreeView ItemsSource="{Binding Nodes}" IsLeafPropertyName="IsLeaf" />
 ```

+> [!NOTE]
-> Note: **Leaf** status is already managed by the TreeView.
+> **Leaf** status is already managed by the TreeView.
 But when lazy-loading is used, TreeView can't know if the node is a leaf or not.
 So you should set `IsLeafPropertyName` to the name of the property that contains the state of the node.

 ### ChildrenBinding
 If the node object contain its children in a different property, you can set `ChildrenBinding` property of the TreeView to the name of the property that contains the children.
 For example, if you have a `SubItems` property in your node object, you should set `ChildrenBinding` to `SubItems`: